 In addition to the above you can now also get a pony ride at the Haras Du Pin and the Travelbetter Kids gave this a try during a recent visit.

-France is famous for its cheese and each region has their own range of locally produced cheese to enjoy.
-For Normandy, the range is Camembert, Livarot, Neurfchatel and Pont-l’vec.
+France is famous for its cheese and each region has their own range.

 The smell at the factory, as you can expect, is pretty strong and while you do get used to it during the tour you might get a few complaints from the little ones.

-Next on our list of top things to do in Normandy is the Automates Avenue in Falaise.
+Next on our list of what to do in Normandy is the Automates Avenue in Falaise.
 This is a unique museum showing some very impressive automatons and how they have been used for advertising over the years.

 The whole museum is set out along a mock street from 1920’s Paris and you walk along looking in each window and admiring the detailed work and performance on the automaton.

-Be warned, a few of them can look a bit scary at first to the little ones (and some of the big ones) but this fear quickly passes and before you know it the kids are running from window to window to see what is next.
+Be warned, a few of them can look a bit scary at first to the little ones but this fear quickly passes and before you know it the kids are running from window to window to see what is next.

 Learn more Automates Avenue here

-When we visit we challenge the Travelbetter kids to find the most colourful food, the most unsual food, and the stinkiest food (normally this is found in the cheese section).
+When we visit a town market in Normandy we challenge the Travelbetter kids to find the most colourful food, the most unusual food, and the slinkiest food (normally this is found in the cheese section).

-Most towns have market days and two that we can recommend are Falaise (on a Saturday) and San-Pierre-Sur-Dive (on a Monday).
+Most towns have market days and two that we strongly recommend are Falaise (on a Saturday) and San-Pierre-Sur-Dive (on a Monday).